uiyoungkim/PrivateLlama/test_docs/README.md

 ## Prompt 1
 ```
-Is there an invoice for Lisa Sommer?
+Is the invoice for GreenTech GmbH paid?
 ```
-**A:** Yes, there is an invoice for Lisa Sommer for an event on March 15, 2025.
+**A:** No, the invoice for GreenTech GmbH’s event on March 22, 2025 is still unpaid.

 ---